-- Note 1: Conformity assessment does not only concern metrological requirements but may also cover requirements relating to:
+Conformity assessment does not only concern metrological requirements but may also cover requirements relating to:

-- safety;
+- safety,

-- EMC;
+- EMC,

-- software identification;
+- software identification,

-- ease of use;
+- ease of use,

 - marking, etc.

-- Note 2: Conformity assessment of a measuring instrument is hereafter referred to as "conformity assessment".

-type approval

-decision of legal relevance, based on the evaluation report, that the type of measuring instrument complies with the respective statutory requirements and is suitable for use in the regulated area in such a way that it is expected to provide reliable measurement results over a defined period of time verification of a measuring instrument procedure (other than type approval) which includes the examination and marking and/or issuing of a verification certificate, that ascertains and confirms that the measuring instrument complies with the statutory requirements initial verification verification of a measuring instrument which has not been verified previously subsequent verification any verification of a measuring instrument after a previous verification and including mandatory periodic verification and verification after repair verification by sampling verification of a homogenous batch of measuring instruments based on the results of examination of a statistically appropriate number of specimens selected at random from an identified lot free trade area area where two or more countries have harmonized legislation in place, on a national basis, to facilitate free cross-border movement of products and services that affect legal metrological control authority central or local governmental body, or non-governmental body empowered by government to perform public tasks manufacturer any natural or legal person who manufactures a product or has a product designed or manufactured, and markets that product under his name or trademark manufacturer's representative any natural or legal person designated by the manufacturer to act on his behalf for specified tasks consumer each natural or legal person who acquires or buys products to use them (in some countries this applies only to individuals)
+- 2.9 type approval (VIML 2.6): decision of legal relevance, based on the evaluation report, that the type of measuring instrument complies with the respective statutory requirements and is suitable for use in the regulated area in such a way that it is expected to provide reliable measurement results over a defined period of time.

+- 2.10 verification of a measuring instrument (VIML 2.13): a procedure (other than type approval) which includes the examination and marking and/or issuing of a verification certificate, that ascertains and confirms that the measuring instrument complies with the statutory requirements.

+- 2.12 initial verification (VIML 2.15): verification of a measuring instrument which has not been verified previously.

+- 2.13 subsequent verification (VIML 2.16): any verification of a measuring instrument after a previous verification and including:

+- mandatory periodic verification

+- verification after repair.

-Note: Subsequent verification of a measuring instrument may be carried out before expiry of the period of validity of a previous verification either at the request of the user (owner) or when its verification is declared to be no longer valid.
+Subsequent verification of a measuring instrument may be carried out before expiry of the period of validity of a previous verification either at the request of the user (owner) or when its verification is declared to be no longer valid.